hkverma/research-mcp-agent/README.md

-uv run websearch_agent

-Start like this
-npx @modelcontextprotocol/inspector

-# MCP Simple StreamableHttp Stateless Server Example
+# MCP StreamableHttp Research Agent Server Example

-A stateless MCP server example demonstrating the StreamableHttp transport without maintaining session state.
+A MCP server example demonstrating the StreamableHttp transport to conduct a research.
 This example is ideal for understanding how to deploy MCP servers in multi-node environments where requests can be routed to any instance.

 ## Features

-- Uses the StreamableHTTP transport in stateless mode (mcp_session_id=None)
+- Uses the StreamableHTTP transport in stateless mode
 - Each request creates a new ephemeral connection
 - No session state maintained between requests
 - Task lifecycle scoped to individual requests